netgen/ezplatform-site-api/docs/introduction/index.rst

   Provides methods for loading relations.

-All of these services make handling of languages completely transparent.
+All services return only published Content and handle translations in a completely transparent way.
 Language fallback configuration for the current siteaccess is automatically taken into account and you will always get back only what should be rendered on the siteaccess.
 If the translation is not configured for a siteaccess, you won't be able to find or load it -- the system will behave as if it does not exist.

 .. note::